 My collection of haiku and tanka poetry, Thames Way, was published in 2015 by Alba Publishing (www.albapublishing.com).
-I have completed a draft of my novel, An Affinity For Metal.
-A second collection of haiku will be published in 2018 by Alba Publishing called A Thousand Sparks.
-I write poetry and short stories.
+A second collection of haiku was published in 2018 by Alba Publishing called A Thousand Sparks.
+I write poetry, short stories and novels.
 I have had poems published in leading literary journals.
 In 2018 I won the Individual Artist Bursary from South Dublin County Council.
 A poem of mine won 2nd place in the Ballyroan Library Competition.

 Haiku and Tanka Poetry